nikosdion/joomla_com_upgrader/README.md

 * Your component's media files must be in a folder named `media`, or `media/com_yourcomponent` (where `com_yourcomponent` is the name of your component).

-## What is this all about?
+## What can this tool do for me?

-This repository provides Rector rules to automatically refactor your legacy Joomla 3 component into Joomla 4 MVC.
-It does not do everything, it just handles the boring, repeated and soul–crushing work.
-You will still need to do a few things.

-**What it does**
+**What it already does**
 * Namespace all of your MVC (Model, Controller, View and Table) classes and place them into the appropriate directories.
 * Refactor and namespace helper classes.
+* Refactor and namespace HTML helper classes into HTML services.
 * Change static type hints in PHP code and docblocks.
-* Refactor and namespace HTML helper classes into HTML services.

 **What I would like to add**
-* Refactor and namespace custom form field classes.
+* ⚙️ Refactor and namespace custom form field classes.
-* Refactor and namespace custom form rule classes.
+* ⚙️ Refactor and namespace custom form rule classes.
-* Refactor static getInstance calls to the base model and table classes.
+* ⚙️ Refactor static getInstance calls to the base model and table classes.
-* Refactor getModel and getView calls in controllers.
+* ⚙️ Refactor getModel and getView calls in controllers.
+* 📁 Update the XML manifest with the namespace prefix.
-* Rename language files so that they do NOT have a language prefix.
+* 📁 Rename language files so that they do NOT have a language prefix.
-* Move view templates into the new folder structure.
-* Update the XML manifest with the namespace prefix.
-* Update the XML manifest with the new language file prefixes.
+* 📁 Update the XML manifest with the new language file prefixes.
-* Create a basic `services/provider.php` file.
+* 📁 Move view templates into the new folder structure.
-* Move backend and frontend XML forms to the appropriate folders.
+* 📁 Move backend and frontend XML forms to the appropriate folders.
-* Replace `addfieldpath` with `addfieldprefix` in XML forms.
+* 📁 Replace `addfieldpath` with `addfieldprefix` in XML forms.
+* ❓ Create a basic `services/provider.php` file.
+This is NOT a complete file, you still have to customise it!

 **What it CAN NOT and WILL NOT do**
 * Remove your old entry point file, possibly converting it to a custom Dispatcher.
+This is impossible.
+It requires understanding what your component does and make informed decisions on refactoring.
+* Refactor your frontend SEF URL Router.
+It's best to read my book to figure out how to proceed manually.
+* Create a custom component extension class to register Html, Category, Router, Tags etc. services.
+This requires knowing how your component works.
 * Refactor static getInstance calls to _descendants of_ the base model and table classes.
+It's not impossible, I just don't have the time to figure it out (yet?).

+In short, this tool tries to do the 30% of the migration work which would have taken you 70% of the time.
+Instead of spending _days, or weeks,_ or repetitive, boring, error–prone, soul–crushing grind you spend less than half an hour to read this README, set up Rector and another minute or so to automate all that mind–boggling drudgery.
+You can instead spend these few days to read my book, learn how Joomla 4+ MVC works and convert your component faster than you thought is possible!

 ## How to use